How to Declutter You Home Before Listing It

 Eric Stalnaker

 Decluttering before listing your home is less about creating a magazine-perfect look and more about making it easy for buyers to see the value of the property.
-A clean, streamlined space helps rooms feel larger, lighter, and more inviting.
+A clean, organized space helps rooms feel larger, lighter, and more inviting.
 The key is knowing which items help the home present well and which ones distract from its best features.
+In the end, you want a potential buyer to see themselves living in the home.

-Larger pieces should be evaluated for how they affect flow.
-Oversized furniture, duplicate seating, or bulky storage units can make rooms feel tight.
-Removing one or two pieces often opens up the space dramatically.
+Larger furniture should be evaluated for how they affect flow and space.
+Oversized pieces, duplicate seating, or bulky storage units can make rooms feel small and hard to move around in.
+Removing one or two pieces often opens up the space dramatically and can be an effective way of staging your home.
 If you’re unsure what to keep, keep only what supports the room’s function.
 For example, a bedroom needs a bed, nightstands, and a dresser, not an extra armchair or desk that squeezes the layout.
+If you are thinking of downsizing, donations to local charities is one way to get rid of unwanted furniture.

-Personal items should mostly go.
+Personal items should mostly disappear from view.
 Family photos, awards, collections, children’s artwork, and strongly themed décor can pull attention away from the home itself.
-The goal is to create a neutral backdrop so buyers imagine their lives in the space without feeling like they’re intruding into someone else’s.
+The goal is to create a neutral environment so buyers imagine their lives in the space without feeling like they’re intruding into someone else’s.
 This also includes items like calendars, magnets on the fridge, and bathroom countertop products.

 What should stay?
 Anything that helps define how the room is used.
-Simple bedding, clean area rugs, well-placed lighting, and minimal wall art help rooms feel complete without overwhelming them.
+One color bedding, clean area rugs, well-placed lighting, and minimal wall art help rooms feel complete without overwhelming them.
 Functional items such as lamps, a few plants, or a mirror can make the home feel warm and balanced.
 In kitchens and bathrooms, keep counters as clear as possible with only one or two essentials, such as a soap dispenser or a neatly arranged tray.
+If rooms are painted in drastic colors or unconventional patterns, you may want to think about repainting to more neutral colors.

 Bottom Line:

-If you want guidance on what to keep or remove before listing, visit NextHomeEric.com.
-I’ll help you prepare your home with practical steps that make a real impact on first impressions and final offers.
+If you want guidance on what to keep or remove before listing, reach out to me at eric@nexthomelott.com - I’ll help you prepare your home with practical steps that make a real impact on first impressions and final offers.